HivelocityDonald/HivelocityDonald/README.md

-:raised_hands: Hey there, Neighbor!
+:raised_hands: Hey, Neighbor!
 I am none other than @HivelocityDonald!
 So glad you chose to check out my README!